-"TJ": Bob and Cathy's 20-inch Telescope, the history of an almost 30 year old Dobsonian
+"TJ": Bob and Cathy's 20-inch Telescope, the history of a 35 year old Dobsonian

 |Bob's Scopes Home || 4.25-inch f/4 Travel Scope || 4.25-inch f/10 Planetary Scope || 6-inch Ultra Small Travel Scope || 10-inch f/5.6 Boppian || 12.25-inch Suitcase Travel Scope || TJ: A 20-inch f/6.4 Dob || 31-inch f/7 |

-| A homemade Crayford focuser | | Quick Disconnect Wheel Barrow Handles | | A Simple 12 Volt Power System |
+| A homemade Crayford focuser | | Quick Disconnect Wheel Barrow Handles | | A Simple 12 Volt Power System | | A Look at Passive Dew Protection on TJ|

 "TJ" is a 20-inch f/6.4 dobsonian telescope.
 The current version of TJ (version 2.1) was completed by Bob Bunge in 1999 and updated in the fall/winter of 2001.
 It is pretty much a Kriege/Berry clone with a few exceptions that will be touched on later.